Police: DNA determines 1972 killer of Indiana student

 Keen says Hand, then 23, didn’t live in the Terre Haute area but made deliveries for a record company and likely cruised the Indiana State University campus when work brought him to the city.

-Keen says Hand died in 1978 in a shootout with police during an attempted abduction in the Indianapolis area.
+Keen says Hand died in 1978 in a shootout with police during an attempted abduction elsewhere in Indiana.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been corrected to show Keen spoke Monday, not Tuesday.